samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

     "vim_mode": true
   },
   "preview": {
-    "theme": "zed-dark"
+    "theme": "tehanu-dark"
   }
 }
 ```

-With this configuration, Stable keeps all base preferences, Preview switches to `zed-dark`, and Nightly enables Vim mode with a different theme.
+With this configuration, Stable keeps all base preferences, Preview switches to `tehanu-dark`, and Nightly enables Vim mode with a different theme.

 Changing settings in the Settings Editorwill always apply the change across all channels.